Nebula0999/alx-airbnb-database/database-adv-script/README.md

 If the count is greater than 3, the user is included in the result.

 This is a correlated subquery because the inner query depends on a value (u.id) from the outer query.

+## AGGREGATIONS

+**Aggregations with COUNT and GROUP BY**
+This query counts how many bookings each user has made.

+It uses LEFT JOIN to include users who may have zero bookings.

+GROUP BY groups results by user.

+**Window function RANK**
+COUNT(*) is used with GROUP BY property_id to total bookings per property.

+RANK() OVER (ORDER BY COUNT(*) DESC) assigns a rank based on the number of bookings.

+Properties with the same booking count will get the same rank, and the next rank will skip accordingly.